Selphyz/migrasiquel/README.md

 ### Connection Issues

 ```
-Error: Failed to connect to MySQL database
+Error: Failed to connect to <provider> database
 ```

 **Solutions**:
-- Verify the connection URL format
+- Verify the connection URL format (including TLS options for PostgreSQL/SQL Server)
-- Check that the MySQL server is running
+- Confirm the database service is running and reachable from the migrasquiel host
-- Ensure firewall allows connections
+- Ensure firewall rules permit inbound/outbound traffic on the target port
-- Verify user credentials and permissions
+- Check credentials and database-level permissions for the selected provider

 ### Large Tables